aleximm1/CV/README.md

 #### Attention to detail

-For my final project at MA, I took part in building an Alexa skill for the Amazon Echo.
+For my final project at Makers Academy, I took part in building an Alexa skill for the Amazon Echo.
 Being a completely new technology with a lack of extensive documentation, we faced some struggles along the way.

 Faced a problem with Alexa’s pronunciation of certain phrases and words Had to manipulate Alexa's speech output through the use of SSML